 Developing the design for a CWS requires the definition of a design-basis threat and the quantification of the potential adverse effects associated with that threat.
 A CWS is designed to provide protection against these adverse effects.
 The threat considered here is the potential injection of a fixed quantity of contaminant at any one of the nodes in a network or at any of the nonzero demand (NZD) nodes in the network.
 The adverse effects examined are the impacts (as defined above) associated with an injection at a network node.
-Contaminant injection, transport, and ingestion were simulated using TEVA-SPOT (U.S. EPA, 2017).
+Contaminant injection, transport, and ingestion were simulated using TEVA-SPOT (US EPA, 2017).
 TEVA-SPOT uses Version 2.00.12 of EPANET (Rossman, 2000) for calculations involving contaminant transport.
-Quantities of ingested contaminant were determined using probabilistic models for ingestion timing and volume.
-Nodal population in a network was assumed to be proportional to nodal water demand.
-The methodology used in carrying out these simulations is discussed in detail in Davis et al. (2014).
-The analysis here assumes 0.5 kg injections of a conservative contaminant over a 1 h period beginning at 0:00 hours local time.
+The analysis here assumes 0.5 kg injections of a conservative contaminant over a 1 h period beginning at 00:00 local time.
 All simulations were 168 h in duration, which includes the 1 h injection.
 The simulations used a 1 s water-quality time step and a 1 h hydraulic time step.
-One second is the shortest

-10 water-quality time step that can be used with EPANET.
+One second is the shortest water-quality time step that can be used with EPANET.

-Contaminant mass imbalances can occur during water-quality simulations with EPANET (Davis et al., 2017).
+Contaminant mass imbalances can occur during waterquality simulations with EPANET (Davis et al., 2018).
 Large imbalances can be associated with elevated estimates for impacts.
 However, mass imbalances generally can be minimized using short water-quality time steps.
-The 1 s water-quality time step used here minimizes the potential for any mass imbalances during the water-quality simulations used in this study.
+The 1 s waterquality time step used here minimizes the potential for any mass imbalances during the water-quality simulations used in this study.